mecid/mecid.github.io/_posts/2025-03-25-awaiting-multiple-async-tasks-in-swift.md

 We still need to wait for the results of tasks because it can take some time to complete asynchronous tasks.
 Therefore, we should only use the await keyword whenever accessing the a and b variables.

 Async-let syntax is a part of the Structured Concurrency feature of the Swift language and provides us with all the benefits like memory and lifecycle management, and Cooperative Cancellation model out of the box.
+I hope you find the post enjoyable.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!